Vllaadd/my-notes/CODE_BREAKDOWN.md

    - A React Hook used for adding state to functional components.
    - Enables the component to maintain and update its state.
    - The `useState` hook is utilized to manage the state of `notes`, storing the fetched notes.
-   - The `notes` state is updated with the fetched notes using `setNotes`.
+   - The `useState` hook is utilized to manage the state of `notes`, storing the fetched notes, and `newNote`, storing the content of the new note being created.

 2. **useEffect:**
    - A React Hook used for handling side effects in functional components.